 Post-coup gains of a rebound in tourism and increased fiscal spending have been offset by disappointing exports, declining manufacturing and weak local demand.

-So a poor rice harvest is more than just an economic headache for the junta – it is a political dilemma.
+A poor rice harvest is more than just an economic headache for the junta – it is a political dilemma.
 This is especially the case since most rice farmers in Thailand hail from the populous north where love for the ousted Shinawatras remains strong.

 Back in 2011, the government of then-Prime Minister Yingluck Shinawatra bought billions of dollars worth of rice from farmers at above-market prices.
 This bought popularity among rice farmers, yet eventually backfired and hit economic growth hard.